What is Digital Transformation in Healthcare?

 88% of healthcare technology leaders prioritize improving the patient experience in their investments (according to a Deloitte survey)

-By 2025, the global digital healthcare market is projected to reach $504.4 billion, highlighting the industry's recognition of the transformative potential of digital solutions.
 This shift underscores the necessity for healthcare professionals, including doctors, nurses, and administrative staff, to stay abreast of ongoing digital advancements.

 Key Drivers of Digital Transformation in Healthcare